VinceZK/ui-message/README.md

 UI Message helps you to make errors seem less failure on the user's end and more like cues for adjustment.

 UI Message is designed for Node and Angular application, it supports:
-1. Separate message maintenance with your application source code.
+1. Separate message data with application code.
 2. Support html-based long text.
-3. Support multiple language.
+3. Support multi-language.
 4. Use placeholders to embed runtime variables.

 ![UI-Message Demo](ui-message.png)